 - Legal and Licensing: Register your business and secure the necessary licenses to operate legally in Australia.

-- Insurance: Protect your agency with coverage like public liability or professional indemnity to minimize financial risks.
+- Insurance: Protect your agency with coverage such as public liability or professional indemnity to minimize financial risk.

 - Recruitment Software: Use an Applicant Tracking System (ATS) to efficiently manage candidates and clients.